hindu-comm/mail_stream_advaita-l/2016/06/Avastu._Tucchaa/71__shrImallalitAlAlitaH.md

 > From the above sample it is clear that for Shankara the prAtibhAsika is no
 > different from tuccha.
 >
-​I hope you don't want to say that he was dull enough to understand the difference.​
+I hope you don't want to say that he was dull enough to understand the difference.
 It is better to say : this usage of word asat by bhagavatpAda for both is seen instead of implying/saying that bhagavatpAda didn't know/understand/saw any difference.

 > The reason is that it is not there in the locus in all periods of time.
 >
-​If this is enough for you to accept absolute oneness or sameness of असत् and प्रातिभासिक ; then cow and dog must be absolutely one for you.
+If this is enough for you to accept absolute oneness or sameness of असत् and प्रातिभासिक ; then cow and dog must be absolutely one for you.
 So, I'll like to use: the reason to use same word for two different things is a common quality, which is that both of them are not actually present